spottysavanna/PythonBackendEngineer/README.md

 I'm in no rush.
 Let's start with Flask.

 ⬅️💻☕ Next to a checklist item will mean I'm currently working on it.

+Captain's log 2019-11-29 00:33 Created .py file 'hello'.

+I've setup Flask to run on my home network.
+Now following this Quickstart to learn more about it: https://flask.palletsprojects.com/en/1.1.x/quickstart/

+Pretty cool so far.
+Hitting the hay soon, though.

+I think I'll continue this DevLog format for this repository.
+It's pretty fun :)